Home > About Pacifica > FAQ

 Do you accept transfer students?

 Yes.
-In our first year, we will accept students for grades 9 and 10.
-Thereafter, we will accept students for grades 9-11, if space permits.
+We accept students for grades 9-11, if space permits.
 We will only consider transfer students into grade 12 if a family has relocated.

 Does Pacifica offer financial aid?